NGHT321/sd-synamatic/README.md

 # Synamatic
 ```
-Movie Review App, with a frontend built in React & Redux and a backend built in Django API.
+Movie Review App, with a frontend built in React & Redux and a backend built in Django API.In this web application you will find many informative movie reviews, you can compare different reviews on current, upcoming, recent, or vintage movies and even get a sneak-peek at the trailers.
+You can filter the movies by genre.
+This extension is built in a more user-friendly manner where they can save time by loading all the currently playing movies in a single click.
 ```
 Check out [FRONTEND LIVE DEMO](https://synamatic-frontend.nght321.repl.co/) here!!
 Check out [API LIVE DEMO](https://synamatic-backend.nght321.repl.co/) here!!